iamdurga/iamdurga.github.io/_posts/2022-06-3-multi-layer-perceptron.md

 ### Algorithm

-forward algorithm is same as I wrote in single layer perceptron.
-Back propagation algorithm is given below.
+Forward algorithm is same as I wrote in single layer perceptron.
+Back propagation algorithm can be given below.
 * The error signal at the output of neuron j at iteration n is given by
 $$ e_j(n) = d_j(n) - y_j(n) $$ where dj(n) is actual output and yj(n) is predicted output By MLP